zinebmalty88-cmyk/Delivery-Reliabilty-Profitability-Risk-Analysis/README.md

 → This reduces delays caused by packaging and capacity limitations

-Improve Planning and Scheduling Accuracy
+### Improve Planning and Scheduling Accuracy

-   • Review the execution of First Class, Second Class, and Same Day shipping
+- Review the execution of First Class, Second Class, and Same Day shipping
-   • Align promised delivery times with actual operational capacity
+- Align promised delivery times with actual operational capacity
-   • Improve demand forecasting and resource allocation
+- Improve demand forecasting and resource allocation

-→ This enhances delivery time accuracy and operational efficiency
+**Result:** This enhances delivery time accuracy and operational efficiency

- Balance Profitability and Delivery Risk
+### Balance Profitability and Delivery Risk

-  • Monitor high profit categories that also show high delivery risk
+- Monitor high profit categories that also show high delivery risk
-  • Ensure that revenue growth is not achieved at the expense of service reliability
+- Ensure that revenue growth is not achieved at the expense of service reliability

- → This protects long term customer satisfaction and business sustainability
+**Result:** This protects long-term customer satisfaction and business sustainability

- Implement Performance Monitoring
+### Implement Performance Monitoring

-  • Track key KPIs
+- Track key KPIs:
-  • Late delivery rate
+  - Late delivery rate
-  •	Shipping duration gap
+  - Shipping duration gap
-  •	Performance by region and category
+  - Performance by region and category
-  •	Use dashboards to monitor performance continuously and support decision-making
+- Use dashboards to monitor performance continuously and support decision-making

-→ This enables proactive management of delivery performance
+**Result:** This enables proactive management of delivery performance

 ##  Conclusion